Indochina: Crossing Borders. Hanoi to Nam Phao, Laos

 There are several entry/exit points from Vietnam to Laos and vice versa depending on your destination and origin.
 In our case, we had our entry to Laos via Nam Phao border.

 The border and cold mountains of Nam Phao in Laos.
-Where, we somehow felt relieved,
+Where, we somehow felt relieved, We talked with some locals and still tried to be quiet as possible.
+The authorities are also helpful. |

 This is to set your expectation in a 17-hour sleeper bus ride: